 - Return at 2020-2029hrs 30 pts penalty

 - Return at 2030 hrs or later – disqualified from the event (however you may still ride day two but your CPB will not be ‘marked’).

 A dispensation consistent with the ancient English traditions of clemency and mercy.
 Named in honour of Bristol’s legendary trail-riding child-reforming youth worker;

-If the last member of a team gets back late on day one by x minutes where x is 29 or less then naturally, they incur a penalty.
-However, the Dai Jones ruling states that if they curtail their second day’s riding by x minutes or more then their penalty is revoked.
+If the last member of a team gets back late on day one by y minutes where y is 29 or less then naturally, they incur a penalty.
+However, the Dai Jones ruling states that if they curtail their second day’s riding by y minutes or more then their penalty is revoked.
 Hence, the team will still only have had a max of 24 hrs riding over the two days.

 - Team mates must ride together at all times!
 If you separate for any reason other than one bike is broken down and stopped or one rider is injured, and the other rider is going for help, you will be disqualified.

 - Obtaining checkpoint info from another team is grounds for disqualification.
 In the event of a dispute or challenge, a digital photo of all team members at a checkpoint will be required to verify the team has been to the checkpoint.

 - Each checkpoint has a points value in direct proportion to how far it is from the hotel, with a few points values tweaked for difficulty.
 The VINCE is all about spending two days navigating your way around the mountains visiting plaques and seeing as much great scenery as possible.

 - The score sheets are collected after each day's ride, and the scores of points collected thus far are published.
 On the second morning plenty of teams are more motivated than ever to have a fruitful day and get that map-reading spot on!
 On the second evening the booklets are collected for the final time, points totalled and the winners announced and applauded at the Dinner on the second night.